 A: [R402.4.1.2]

-Per Illinois Amendments, the Code requires buildings to be tested and verified as having an air leakage rate not exceeding 4 air changes per hour (ACH).
+Code requires buildings to be tested and verified as having an air leakage rate not exceeding 3 air changes per hour (ACH).
 The building should be provided with a whole-house mechanical ventilation system as designed in accordance with Section R403.6.
 Air leakage testing should be conducted in accordance with ASTM E779 or ASTM E1827 and reported at a pressure of 50 pascals.
-Low-rise multi-family buildings have an alternative testing method in the Illinois Amendments.
+Smaller or Low-rise multi-family buildings may use the exception to demonstrate an air leakage rate of no greater than 0.3 cfm per square foot of enclosure area at a pressure of 50 pascals when tested in accordance with ASTM E779 or ASTM E1827.

 Q: Is diagnostic testing required for assessing compliance with the Energy Code?